inkyusa/raisim/README.md

 ### I have a GPU(s) and want to use them for training?
 According to [Tensorflow](https://www.tensorflow.org/install/pip), the version we installed in this tutorial (1.15) is the final 1.xx version can support both CPU and GPU.
 It should support GPUs seamlessly.
 Otherwise you can try `tensorflow-gpu=1.14`.

+### Troubleshooting
+* Please report any issues if you faced while installing raisim, these would help a lot other people.
+* bug1
+* setup error 2 ...